ASFarah/SourceCodes_Fog-Edge_Mangement/README.md

 # Fog/Edge management: A survey of source codes

 This page reviews the source codes found, during my research works, of Fog/Edge management solutions published in the literature.
-It also reports some links for often-used data traces, Fog/Edge topologies, and IoT applications.
+It also reports some Fog-Edge Computing simulators/frameworks, often-used data traces, Fog/Edge topologies, IoT applications, and Fog/Edge Computing Projects.

 ## Preface